What ACH Rules Are Changing?

 What is PDCflow Doing to Help Companies Comply?

-To help businesses that accept ACH WEB payments, PDCflow has created a real-time account validation process for our customers.
+To help businesses that accept ACH WEB payments, PDCflow has created a real-time account verification process for our customers.
 Here’s how it works:

 - Your customer pays by ACH on an online payment portal or any other method submitted with an SEC code of WEB